Strategy11/formidable-forms/readme.txt

 * Fix: The add new entry/import buttons would appear incorrectly when Pro wasn't installed.
 * Fix: Long button translations, like for German, would cause buttons in the header to overflow into multiple lines.
 * Fix: A CAPTCHA field in a form without any keys set would trigger an error when Pro wasn't installed.
+* Fix: Form blocks would break when using newer versions of the Gutenberg plugin.

 = 6.1.1 =
 * Fix: Redirects weren't happening after submit in forms without the new Confirmation form actions.